Sujith8257/gitstory/README.md

 ## ✨ What is GitStory?

-**GitStory** is a beautiful, Instagram Stories-style web app that transforms any GitHub user's yearly activity into a cinematic, swipeable experience.
-Enter a GitHub username and watch your coding journey come alive through stunning animated slides showcasing:
+**GitStory** is a beautiful, Instagram Stories-style web app that transforms any GitHub or GitLab user's yearly activity into a cinematic, swipeable experience.
+Enter a username and watch your coding journey come alive through stunning animated slides showcasing:

 - 📊 **Contribution Stats** — Total commits, longest streaks, busiest days
 - 🔥 **Code Velocity** — Interactive charts showing commit frequency over time